 The need for CDBG housing and community development projects continues to exceed available funding.
-The allocation of CDBG funds that will occur in Program Year 2 will allow the Division of Energy, Housing and Community Resources (DEHCR) to focus needed resources on housing and public facility projects without adversely affecting the Division's ability to support appropriate economic development projects.
+The allocation of CDBG funds that will occur in Program Year 3 will allow the Division of Energy, Housing and Community Resources (DEHCR) to focus needed resources on housing and public facility projects without adversely affecting the Division's ability to support appropriate economic development projects.
+Under CDBG rules, DEHCR has enabled Units of General Local Government (UGLG) to retain the proceeds of loans made under the Economic Development and Housing programs as Revolving Loan Funds (RLF's).
+To protect the integrity of the funds held in RLF's, DEHCR may, at its discretion, recapture the funds in a locally-managed RLF if the UGLG has not rectified a significant material weakness identified during previous monitoring visits.

-The DEHCR also has HOME programs to complement existing networks of service providers.
+DEHCR also has HOME programs to complement existing networks of service providers.
 DEHCR continues its long-term support of stable non-profit organizations that provide services in areas covering most of the state.
 ESG is provided to regional groups of providers, encouraging them to collaborate in application and service delivery.
-Collaborative efforts among local agencies are strongly encouraged in DEHCR homeless assistance applications.
+Collaborative efforts among local agencies are strongly encouraged in

+DEHCR homeless assistance applications.
 Training and technical assistance continue to improve the delivery of housing and homeless assistance.

-The DEHCR administers the Weatherization Assistance Program.
+DEHCR administers the Weatherization Assistance Program.
 Many of these grantees also administer DEHCR HOME program activities.
 Activities consist of attic and sidewall insulation, air infiltration reduction, and heating system replacements.
-The DEHCR also administers the Low Income

-Home Energy Assistance Program, and assists households with heating assistance, emergency fuel assistance, counseling for energy conservation and energy budgets, and emergency furnace repair and replacement.
-Coordinated efforts and referrals between program areas are on-going.
+DEHCR also administers the Low Income Home Energy Assistance Program and state-funded Public Benefits Program to assist households with heating assistance, emergency fuel assistance, counseling for energy conservation and energy budgets, and emergency furnace repair and replacement.
+Coordinated efforts and referrals between program areas are on-going and increasing.